My Main Page with Links to My Other

 as well as part of their cohorts through their childrearing activities.

-Mandated savings is not a good way to increase savings, if indeed increased
+Mandated savings is not a good way to increase savings.

 Mandatory retirement accounts are a

-bad idea because the aforementioned age of death varies so greatly.
+bad idea because the aforementioned age of death varies.
 There is

-little point to a mandatory account that millions will never use.
+little point to a mandatory account that millions never use.

 when they are younger.
 Universal health care policies can help people with awful

 luck.
-Universal retirement savings accounts do not help people with terrible
+Universal retirement savings accounts do not help individuals with terrible

 luck because they are dead.
-Social Security protects people from outliving
+Social Security protects individuals from outliving

-their assets and from working to acquire assets they will never benefit
+their assets and from working to acquire assets they never benefit

 retirement programs are inter-family transfers.